mastizada/dj-twilio-sms/README.rst

        url(r"^messaging/", include("dj_twilio_sms.urls")),

-   this will receive confirmation callbacks for any SMS message that you send using ``utils.send_sms``.
+   this will receive confirmation callbacks for any SMS message that you send using ``utils.send_sms`` also will receive incoming messages.

-4. Create a new view and override ``IncomingSMSView.post_save(self, obj)`` method to receive SMS messages via callbacks from Twilio.
-The received ``obj`` param will be an instance of ``IncomingSMS`` model.

-5. Configure Twilio callback to send notifications to the above view's url.
+4. Configure Twilio callback to send notifications to the above view's url. (ex: ``/messaging/reply/`` for inbound messages)

-6. Configure settings:
+5. Configure settings:

    - TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN, TWILIO_PHONE_NUMBER - copy
      credentials from the Twilio panel.